MFG38/asnm/docs/readme.txt

 3. RUNNING THE MOD
 -------------------

-Simpy drag and drop asnm_*.pk3 (or asnm-main.zip if you downloaded a ZIP of the mod's source from GitHub) on top of gzdoom.exe or use your launcher of choice.
+Simpy drag and drop asnm_*.pk3 on top of gzdoom.exe or use your launcher of choice.
+If you downloaded a copy of the mod's source from GitHub, unzip the archive to your folder of choice and run either _build.bat or _build.sh, depending on your OS.
+This will generate a .pk3 file in the _build folder that can then be loaded in GZDoom.

 4. TECHNICAL/GAMEPLAY DETAILS